The world’s most closed countries. How to get visas there?

 Follow the news to keep yourself updated on the political situation from time to time.
 Check the latest blogs, websites, and forums to find out if it’s safe to visit.

-Consult your country’s foreign office for advice on conditions at your destination.
+Consult your country’s foreign office for advice on conditions at your travel destination.
 If traveling in an area with political instability or disorder notify your embassy when you go.

 Always get travel insurance before you go.
 In the event of serious illness, it could be hours or days before you can be evacuated.
 Check with your insurance provider if the place you’re visiting is covered in your plan.